mshappe/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

 **NOTA BENE** As I'm writing this, Postgres is known to have some sort of hideous security problem that is supposed to be patched Real Soon Now.
 Be careful!

-OS X ships with postgres, but you're better off going with the latest from Homebrew or [Postgres.App](http://postgresapp.com).
+OS X ships with Postgres 9.1.5, but you're better off going with the latest from Homebrew or [Postgres.App](http://postgresapp.com).

 ### Using Postgress.app